Configuring Database Character Encoding

 Confluence and your database must be configured to use the same character encoding.

-Confluence uses UTF-8 character encoding, so your database will also need to be configured to use UTF-8 (or the equivalent for your database, for example, AL32UTF8 for Oracle databases).
+Confluence uses UTF-8 character encoding, so your database will also need to be configured to use UTF-8 (or the equivalent for your database, for example, AL32UTF8 for Oracle databases, or UTF8MB4 for MySQL databases).

 When installing Confluence for the first time you will need to consider character encoding: